Hermione Granger: Emma Watson

 Bellatrix Lestrange: Helena Bonham Carter

 Warner Bros.
 Pictures presents a film directed by David Yates.
 Written by Steve Kloves.
 Based on the novel by J.K.
 Rowling.
-Running time: 146 min.
-Rated PG-13 (for intense action violence, frightening images, and brief sensuality).
+Running time: 130 min.
+Rated PG-13 (for some sequences of intense action violence and frightening images).

 Well, I guess that’s it then, the end of the most successful film franchise in history.
 It’s a little hard to come to terms with.
 If anything can be said about the final installment, “Harry Potter and the Deathly Hallows, Part 2”, it’s that the filmmakers do a fine job coming to terms with the end of their precious commodity.
 It’s handled with care and love, and that shows in just about every frame of one of the most thrilling episodes of the series.
 I’m at a loss as to what to say for a closing on the series, so I’ll revert to the critical standby of synopsizing and see where that leads me.

 As expected, Part 2 of Harry’s seventh year starts right where Part 1 left off.
 Lord Voldemort (Ralph Fiennes, “Schindler’s List”) has taken the Elder Wand, the most powerful wizarding wand in the world, from Dumbledore’s crypt.
 Harry, Ron and Hermione mourn the sacrifice of Doby, the Free Elf.
 Soon, the heroic trio is back on the search for Voldemort’s horcruxes to give them a leg up in defeating the dark lord.